Can You Climb Mount Kinabalu without a Tour Guide?

 Here are a few of the most recommended tour operators:

-If you’re looking for a cheaper way to climb Kinabalu, you need to book your accommodation directly with SSL.
+If you’re alone and looking for a cheaper way to climb Kinabalu, you should book your accommodation directly with SSL.
 This is easier said than done, though.
 First of all, their website seems to have always been under construction.
 Secondly, their email replies can be very slow–if they reply at all.

-There is a limit of 120 climbing permits issued everyday–77 for non-Via Ferrata climbers, 33 for Via Ferrata, and 10 for Sabahans.
+There is a limit of 165 climbing permits issued everyday.
 Priority is given to those who book 3D2N and Via Ferrata, therefore they are allowed to book several months in advance.
 Those taking 2D1N packages can only book 30 days in advance.

 Try to book as early as you can.
 I understand that this is not always possible or convenient when you’re traveling.
 So, is it possible to secure a spot last-minute?
 If you’re alone, you might have a chance.